vsglhs2/alternative-media-controls/README.md

 ## Motivation

-Android firefox do not expose all media session controls.
-Only play and pause buttons are available to user alongside with title, artist and artwork information.
-This repository, though not ideal solution, contains possible workaround
+Somehow firefox on android do not expose all media session controls.
+Only "play" and "pause" buttons are available to user alongside with title, artist and artwork metadata information (not always).

+This project tries to reduce the gap in Media Session API as much as possible by utilizing offscreen ways to interact with browser: notifications and basic media session controls.
+In addition, project aims to provide functionality to map custom actions on top of those ways as its base.

 ## Possible actions and limitations that can be used for implementation